 1. Skip the Drive-Thru.

 Dinner can be hectic at night, and going through the drive-thru can be a tempting way to ease some of that chaos.
-Skip the drive-thru and cook dinner at home.
+But the hotels north coast Northern Ireland will not pay for itself!
+So skip the drive-thru and cook dinner at home.
 You can put the money you were using in the drive thru to groceries and the extra in your vacation fund.
 If you’re lost when it comes to cooking dinner, check out these dinner ideas:

 2. Start a Change Jar.